Triobo/tfw/README.md

 <a name="tfw.dynamicTableClass+paint"></a>
 #### dynamicTableClass.paint()
 Refresh the content of the table using data gotten by (re)loading.
-Empties the table and recreates it using [data](#tfw.dynamicTableClass+data).
-Assumes that there is only 1 order column and that data are sorted by that column.
+Assumes that there is only 1 order column and that data is initially sorted by that column.

 **Kind**: instance method of <code>[dynamicTableClass](#tfw.dynamicTableClass)</code>
 **Todo**

 - [ ] Change drag&dropping so that it is clear where the dragged row will end
 - [ ] Adjust icons (filter, settings, edit)
+- [ ] Implement reloading (just change values)

 <a name="tfw.dynamicTableClass+prepareCalendar"></a>
 #### dynamicTableClass.prepareCalendar()